Table of Contents

 (b) the marriage has been consummated, or

-(c) the parties have, after the ceremony, cohabited and lived together as husband and wife.
+(c) the parties have, after the ceremony, cohabited and lived together as spouses.

 (2) When a marriage is void under subsection (1), the Court of Queen’s Bench has jurisdiction and power to entertain an action by the person who was at the time of the ceremony under 18 years of age to declare and adjudge that a valid marriage was not effected and entered into, and the Court shall so declare and adjudge if it is made to appear